Skip to content

 Our History

-Independent Living has a rich history of providing assistive products and information to people of disabilities and those who support them.
+Independent Living has a rich history of providing assistive products and information to disabled people and those who support them.

-In the late 1970′s, a display of aids for daily living to assist people with disabilities was started part time at the Rehabilitation Centre in Dominion Road.
+In the late 1970′s, a display of aids for daily living to assist disabled people was started part time at the Rehabilitation Centre in Dominion Road.
 The display was moved several times to the Auckland Arthritis and Rheumatism Society in Mountain Road and an Information Service was added.

 The Independent Living Centre was opened in 1981 in a purpose built building on CCS grounds at Royal Oak.
 The building was the first of its kind in New Zealand, housing an information service, aids display, demonstration areas, function rooms and offices for community focused, tenant organizations.